Governance Framework

 Workforce Diversity

-The Company has implemented a series of policies to ensure that both male and female employees within the organization are treated equally in all aspects of their work.
+The Company has implemented a series of policies to ensure that both male and female employees within the organization are

 The diversity mix of employees of the Group are summarized in the following chart: